merfre/Hull_Microbiome_Cluster_Workflow/README.md

 ### Step 6: Investigate results

-After successful execution, you can create a self-contained interactive HTML report with all results via:
+After successful execution, you can create a self-contained interactive HTML report with all results:

     snakemake --report hmcw_final_report.html

 This report can, e.g., be forwarded to your collaborators.
 An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).

-###Add git instructions!!!